unfulvio/geo-mashup-custom/README.md

 This WordPress plugin is an expansion of the [original GeoMashup Custom plugin](https://code.google.com/p/wordpress-geo-mashup/wiki/Documentation#APIs_For_Developers "GeoMashup API") kindly provided by GeoMashup plugin author, [@cyberhobo](https://github.com/cyberhobo "Dylan Kuhn"), as a framework to extend and customise GeoMashup.

-*DISCLAIMER:* This is still work in progress, consider the plugin as a guideline on how to use and adapt the original GeoMashup Custom for your own theme or plugin development
+*DISCLAIMER:* This is still work in progress and might be broken, consider the plugin as a guideline on how to use and adapt the original GeoMashup Custom for your own theme or plugin development

 ## How to install